Top British Columbia Grant and Loan Programs for 2026

 Eligible Project Costs: Research labour, equipment, consulting fees, publication, and conference expenses are eligible.

-Learn more about the Natural Sciences and Engineering Research Council of Canada Alliance Program
+Learn more about the NSERC Alliance Program

 Why This Matters for AI, Software, and Game Development